riatelab/map-templates/README.md

 - POP_YEAR : Reference year for the total population
 - DENS : Population density (inh. per sq. km, POP/AREA)

+### Additional layers

+This map template is built with several layout layers : world countries (main map and in boxes), world boundaries (main map and in boxes) and boxes.

 ### Example with data